-The Group's gross profit increased by approximately HK\$1.8 million, or 7.3%, from approximately HK\$24.8 million for the year ended 31 December 2018 to approximately HK\$26.6 million for the year ended 31 December 2019.
-Gross profit margin increased from 14.7% for the year ended 31 December 2018 to 16.2% for the year ended 31 December 2019.
-Such increase was attributable to reduction of labour cost and copper cost without affecting the effectiveness and efficiency of production.
-The other reason for the increase in gross profit margin was the reduction in production cost as a result of the optimisation of production process.
+As a result, the Group's gross profit increased by approximately HK\$14.7 million, or 53.5%, from approximately HK\$27.5 million for the year ended 31 December 2020 to approximately HK\$42.2 million for the year ended 31 December 2021.
+While gross profit margin decreased from 17.7% for the year ended 31 December 2020 to 15.8% for the year ended 31 December 2021.
+Such decrease was mainly attributable to the increase in the costs of raw materials.

-Other income decreased by approximately HK\$0.2 million or 24.8% from approximately HK\$915,000 for the year ended 31 December 2018 to approximately HK\$688,000 for the year ended 31 December 2019.
-Such decrease was mainly due to the decline of sales of production waste.
-The Group recorded higher production efficiency and produced less waste.
-Sales of copper scrap and steel scrap dropped by approximately 16.5% and approximately 47.7% respectively comparing to the previous year.
+Other income decreased by approximately HK\$0.7 million, or 41.2%, from approximately HK\$1.7 million for the year ended 31 December 2020 to approximately HK\$1.0 million for the year ended 31 December 2021.
+Such decrease was mainly due to the reason that the one-off subsidies received from and granted by the government of the PRC during the corresponding period in 2020 were no longer available during the period under review.

-Other gains increased by approximately HK\$0.3 million or 243.9% from approximately HK\$107,000 for the year ended 31 December 2018 to approximately HK\$368,000 for the year ended 31 December 2019.
-Such increase in gain was primarily due to gain from exchange differences.
-Decline of renminbi through the year of 2019 contributed to exchange gains during sales to the overseas market.
+Other losses decreased by approximately HK\$153,000, or 84.5%, from approximately HK\$181,000 for the year ended 31 December 2020 to approximately HK\$28,000 for the year ended 31 December 2021.
+Such decrease was mainly attributable to the appreciation of Renminbi against US dollars during the year as some of the sales were billed in Renminbi but settled in US dollars at a pre-determined rate fixed on invoice date.

-Selling and distribution expenses decreased by approximately HK\$0.5 million or 7.0%, from approximately HK\$6.7 million for the year ended 31 December 2018 to approximately HK\$6.2 million for the year ended 31 December 2019.
-The decline was mainly due to the reduction of safety approval and inspection costs.
-The Group had completed most safety approval and inspection procedures for the new products in 2018 and hence paid less for the corresponding fee for the year.
-On the other hand, the Group paid less commission for distribution as a result of lower sales in the PRC.
+Selling and distribution expenses decreased by approximately HK\$0.2 million, or 2.4%, from approximately HK\$8.2 million for the year ended 31 December 2020 to approximately HK\$8.0 million for the year ended 31 December 2021.
+Such decrease was mainly attributable to the one-off recognition of the bad debt in 2020 as a result of the outbreak of COVID-19 which was offset by the increase of expenses as a result of the corresponding increase in revenue.